cekrem/cekrem.github.io/content/posts/dependency-inversion-in-react.md

 ---
 title: "Dependency Inversion in React: Building Truly Testable Components"
-date: 2025-05-13
+date: 2025-05-09
 description: "Learn how to apply the Dependency Inversion Principle in React to create more testable, maintainable, and flexible components.
 A practical guide to writing better React code."
 tags: ["react", "clean-architecture", "testing", "solid-principles"]
-draft: true
+draft: false
 ---

 In the world of React development, we often find ourselves writing components that are tightly coupled to their dependencies.
 This makes testing difficult, maintenance a challenge, and change nearly impossible.
-The Dependency Inversion Principle (DIP) offers a way out of this mess, but how do we apply it effectively in React?
+The Dependency Inversion Principle (DIP) offers a way out of this mess, but how do we apply it effectively **in React**?

+**Note:** For a more backend-oriented take on Dependency Inversion, check out my previous post on [Dependency Inversion in Go Using Plugins](https://cekrem.github.io/posts/clean-architecture-and-plugins-in-go/).

 ## The Problem: Tight Coupling in React